Iberian ibex: Predatory response

-The Spanish ibex has a unique way of signaling others when a potential predator has been spotted.
+The Iberian ibex has a unique way of signaling others when a potential predator has been spotted.
 First the ibex will have an erect posture with its ears and head pointing in the direction of the potential predator.
 The caller will then signal the other ibexes in the group with one or more alarm calls.
 Once the group has heard the alarm calls, they will flee to another area that is usually an advantageous vantage point like a rocky slope where the predator cannot reach.
 The ibex usually flees in a very coordinated fashion that is led by an experienced adult female in female-juvenile groups and an experienced male in male-only groups.
 This possibly allows the group to escape in a more efficient way as the more experienced ibex will know which slope to run to.
 However, since their alarm calls consists of an abrupt explosive whistle, it can easily be heard by predators and quickly be located even from a distance.

-Threats and Conservation
+Conservation

 The populations of Capra pyrenaica have decreased significantly over the last centuries.
 This is probably due to a combination of contributing factors such as hunting pressure, agricultural development and habitat deterioration.
 Around 1890, one of its subspecies, C. pyrenaica lusitanica, also known as the Portuguese ibex, became extinct from its range in the Portuguese Serra do Gerês and Galicia.
 By the mid-nineteenth century, another of the four subspecies, the Pyrenean ibex, had lost most of its range.
 It finally became extinct in January 2000, when the last adult female died in the Ordesa National Park.
-There are also a number of threats to the future preservation of the Spanish ibex such as population overabundance, disease, and potential competition with domestic livestock and other ungulates, along with the negative effects of human disturbance through tourism and hunting.
-Recently ibexes from southern Spain have become exposed to disease outbreaks such as sarcoptic mange.
+There are also a number of threats to the future preservation of the Iberian ibex such as population overabundance, disease, and potential competition with domestic livestock and other ungulates, along with the negative effects of human disturbance through tourism and hunting.

+Recently ibexes from southern Spain have become exposed to disease outbreaks such as sarcoptic mange, the animal version of human scabies.
 This disease, potentially fatal for infected individuals, unequally affects males and females and it limits the reproductive investment of individuals.
-Scabies has become the main destabilizing factor in many populations of Iberian ibex.
+The disease has become the main destabilizing factor in many populations of Iberian ibex.